flightofthephoenix007/jabwiki/events.md

-# What events/music festivals are requiring attendees to have COVID-19 jab or will accept a PCR test?
+# What events/music festivals are requiring the COVID-19 jab to attend?

 ---